JohnGahagan/JohnGahagan/README.md

 Skills: Java / REACT / JS / HTML / CSS

 - 🔭 I’m currently focused on deepening my understanding of implementing data structures and algorithms in real-world scenarios, particularly using Python.
-This involves studying Competitive Programming in Python: 128 Algorithms to Develop Your Coding Skills by Christoph Dürr and Jill-Jenn Vie."
+This involves studying, "Competitive Programming in Python: 128 Algorithms to Develop Your Coding Skills by Christoph Dürr and Jill-Jenn Vie."
 - 🌱 I’m currently learning Python!
 - 🤔 I’m looking for help with entry level roles!
 - 📫 How to reach me: john.gahagan3@gmail.com or https://www.linkedin.com/in/john-gahagan-aa99a91b7/